 Use these links to jump to whichever section you're particularly interested in - or read through them all.

-Rodents and Predators: rats and mice; red mite; flies; predators.
+Rodents and Predators: rats and mice; red mite; flies; mosquitoes; predators.

-Good husbandry is simply the care of any livestock, including poultry, to ensure they have the longest, happiest and most productive life possible.
+It is the care of any livestock, including poultry, to ensure they have the longest, happiest and most productive life possible.

-It makes sense whether you're raising chickens in your urban backyard, or on a rural homestead or smallholding.
+It makes simple common sense whether you're raising chickens in your urban backyard, or on a rural homestead or smallholding.

 This article covers five simple things you can do to keep your chickens safe, healthy and free from infection and disease.